epicallan/epicallan.github.io/posts/2019-11-12-http-requests-with-hreq.md

 One of Hreq's key features is the flexibility of the API endpoint definitions and ease of interpretation.
 These features are made possible thanks to the ability to emulate dependent type like language features within modern Haskell via type families, GADTs and other advanced language extensions.

-The library core functionality is provided by these 2 type classes:
+The library core functionality is provided by these two type classes:

 - The `HasRequest` class which interprets API endpoints into a `Request` data structure.

-- The `HasResponse` class which declares the desired output from an HTTP request.
+- The `HasResponse` class which declares the desired output from an HTTP response.

 ## Hreq and Servant client feature comparison